AlenAltman/AlenAltman/README.md

 ![](https://komarev.com/ghpvc/?username=AlenAltman)

-## I'm a Juniot FrontEnd Developer
+## I'm a Junior FrontEnd Developer
 - 💪 I'm currently leaning how to write code
 - 🎉 I love to train in gym
 - 🥅 I am constantly learning new things